-When we broke up months and months later, it took a long time for me to work through all the good memories, my sadness, my missing until I finally stumbled upon the reality that I had been living.
+When we broke up months and months later, it took a long time for me to work through all the good memories.
+I had to deal with my sadness, my missing him until I finally stumbled upon the reality that I had been living.
 I had been lied to over and over and over again.
 He was a user and I knew it once I put the pieces together.
 It all came back to me as if I was going through the file cabinet of my mind.
 Image after image, memory after memory.
 I had loved a person I could never have had in my life.
 It was all a lie.

 The revelation came to me in my dream state and it began the healing portion of my breakup.

-I share this with you, not as a condemnation of users but because I had completely blanked out the memories until I was asleep or in that dream state just before waking.
+I share this with you, not as a condemnation of users but because I had completely blocked out the memories.
 It took my dreams to help me come back to reality.